BEW Funding – Key to Climate-Neutral Heat Supply

 With VICUS Districts, you can:

-- Create feasibility studies: Detailed network planning and simulation for Module 1
+- Create feasibility studies: detailed network planning and simulation for Module 1

-- Demonstrate economic viability: Calculate investment costs and operating costs
+- Demonstrate economic viability: calculate investment costs and operating costs

-- Develop transformation plans: Analyze existing networks and plan decarbonization
+- Develop transformation plans: analyze existing networks and plan decarbonization

-- Document funding requirements: Export calculation results for funding applications
+- Document funding requirements: export calculation results for funding applications

-Application Process
+Application Process and Funding Management

 References and Standards